Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

-For \emph{2-chain to $i$-star}, the neg states can be partitioned into two separate parts, half of which contain bitvectors starting with \enquote*{100} (central node $\vvary_0$ mapped to $\vvarz_0$, indicated in blue) and half of which start with \enquote*{010} (central node $\vvary_0$ mapped to $\vvarz_1$, indicated in yellow).
-This is due to the central node of the star being part of every single tuple and thus of every negative term in the polynomial.
+For \emph{2-chain-to-$i$-star}, the neg states can be partitioned into two separate parts, half of which contain bitvectors starting with \enquote*{100} (central node $\vvary_0$ mapped to $\vvarz_0$, indicated in blue) and half of which start with \enquote*{010} (central node $\vvary_0$ mapped to $\vvarz_1$, indicated in yellow).
+This is because the central node of the star is part of every single tuple and thus of every negative term in the polynomial.
 Moreover, this means that there are no local minima except for the two global minima.
 Every neg state can reach the next lower energy level without increasing its energy by at most two steps.
-If one of the nodes in $\{\vvary_1,\ldots, \vvary_i\}$ has not been mapped correctly, it is either not mapped at all or mapped incorrectly.
-In the latter case, it can be unmapped without increasing the energy level and then be correctly mapped in the next step.
-Regarding the first case, it can directly be mapped to reach the lower energy level.
-The absence of local-only minima is a key factor for the good performance observed in the experiments, because the algorithm cannot get stuck. \\ It remains to clarify why we observe lower solution probabilities in the beginning.
+If one of the nodes in $\{\vvary_1,\ldots, \vvary_i\}$ has not been mapped correctly, it is either not mapped at all or incorrectly mapped.
+In the latter case, it can be unmapped without increasing the energy level and then correctly mapped in the next step.
+Regarding the first case, it can be directly mapped to reach the lower energy level.
+The absence of local-only minima is a key factor for the good performance observed in the experiments because the algorithm cannot get stuck. \\ It remains to clarify why we observe lower solution probabilities for SA in the beginning, i.e., for small values of $i$ (cf., Figure~\ref{fig:2-chain-to-i-star}).
 This can be explained as follows: The neg states are highly interconnected with the zero states, since every neg state has a direct zero neighbor where the first 1 is replaced by 0 (starting with \enquote*{000}, so the central node is unmapped).
 This holds specifically for the two optimal states, which also have a zero neighbor.
 As explained before, there is a low chance to jump out of the optimum into that higher-energy zero neighbor.
 For simulated annealing, we can directly compute that probability, which decreases exponentially as $i$ grows and annealing time passes by (see Equation~\eqref{eq:Boltzmannprob}).
-The counterprobability of staying in the optimum therefore increases logarithmically.
-Figure~\ref{fig:star_temperatures} illustrates that the probability to \enquote{not escape} for growing $i$ at $25\%$ of time and compares it to the measured solution probability in the experiment.
-Our hypothesis is that this point in time is close to the critical point when the escape probability is still high enough to have an impact but afterwards quickly vanishes.
-This is backed up by the high similarity of the two scatter plots.
-In combination with the relatively large zero plateau for small $i$, jumping out of the optimum can cause that the algorithm gets lost afterwards, since the transition probability between states of the same energy level is always 1 and thus the algorithm can move to other zero states after escaping the optimum.
-Putting it all together, this explains the lower solution probabilities observed for small $i$ and their logarithmic growth as $i$ increases.
+The counterprobability of staying in the optimum is of the form $1-e^{-\gamma i}$ for a constant $\gamma>0$ (details on this are provided at the end of this section), which quickly approaches 1 for growing $i$.
+Figure~\ref{fig:star_temperatures} illustrates the probability to stay in the optimum for growing $i$ at $25\%$ of time and compares it to the measured solution probability of SA in the experiment that we showed in Figure~\ref{fig:2-chain-to-i-star}.
+Our hypothesis is that after 25\% of the time we are close to the critical point when the \enquote{escape probability} (i.e., the probability to escape from an optimal solution) is still high enough to have an impact, but afterward quickly vanishes.
+This is backed up by the correlation between the two scatter plots shown in Figure~\ref{fig:star_temperatures}.
+In combination with the relatively large zero plateau for small $i$, jumping out of the optimum can cause the algorithm to get lost afterward, since the transition probability between states of the same energy level is always 1 (because then we have $c-c_\text{new}=0$ and $e^0=1$, cf.\ Equation~\eqref{eq:Boltzmannprob}) and thus the algorithm can move to other zero states after escaping the optimum.
+Putting it all together, this explains the lower solution probabilities observed for small $i$ and their growth as $i$ increases.
 For exact computations of the probabilities depicted in Figure~\ref{fig:star_temperatures}, see the end of the next paragraph.

 \paragraph{Exact formulas for relative sizes and escape probabilities}